Epigenetics of anxiety and stress–related disorders: Holocaust

 An epidemiological study investigating behavioral, physiological, and molecular changes in the children of Holocaust survivors found epigenetic modifications of a glucocorticoid receptor gene, Nr3c1.
 This is significant because glucocorticoid is a regulator of the hypothalamus-pituitary-adrenal axis (HPA) and is known to affect stress response.
 These stress-related epigenetic changes were accompanied by other characteristics that indicated higher stress and anxiety in these offspring, including increased symptoms of PTSD, greater risk of anxiety, and higher levels of the stress hormone cortisol.
+The offspring demonstrate greater risk of developing PTSD in response to their own trauma or traumas.
+Offspring with maternal exposure to the Holocaust during the mother's childhood has demonstrated significantly lower site 6 methylation.
+The site 6 methylation impacts the stress response.
+In addition to PTSD risks in response to individual trauma in offspring, there has also been an increase in nightmares of offspring related to persecution and torment.

 Experimental evidence

 The effect of parental exposure to stress has been tested experimentally as well.
 For example, male mice who were put under early life stress through poor maternal care—a scenario analogous to human childhood trauma—passed on epigenetic changes that resulted in behavioral changes in offspring.
 Offspring experienced altered DNA methylation of stress-response genes such as CB1 and CRF2 in the cortex, as well as epigenetic alterations in transcriptional regulation gene MeCP2.
 Offspring were also more sensitive to stress, which is in accordance with the altered epigenetic profile.
 These changes persisted for up to three generations.

 In another example, male mice were socially isolated as a form of stress.
 Offspring of these mice had increased anxiety in response to stressful conditions, increased stress hormone levels, dysregulation of the HPA axis which plays a key role in stress response, and several other characteristics that indicated increased sensitivity to stress.